at-wat/ros-docker-gazebo/README.md

-# ROS Kinetic + Gazebo on Docker HOWTO
+# ROS Kinetic + Gazebo + Rviz on Docker

-This tutorial is focused on those people that have Ubuntu 14.04 + ROS Indigo and they want to run Gazebo 7 or later.
+This package is a demonstration of gazebo + rviz on docker.
+Simulated turtlebot is controlled by a gamepad. docker-compose.yml for Intel and ATI graphic board is also provided.

 ## Step 1: Install Docker
 Install docker https://docs.docker.com/engine/installation/linux/ubuntu/